 The right fit

 Until recently, no low-cost, high-quality shoe brand existed in Australia.
-Brands like Spanish shoe brand Meermin have enjoyed much success as high-quality gateway brands.
+Brands like the Spanish shoe brand Meermin have enjoyed much success as high-quality gateway brands.
 One can pick up a pair of Meermin Goodyear welted shoes for as little as $250 AUD plus shipping.

 Although, as with many online shoe purchases, these shoes come with a degree of risk.
 More than one Australian has been left with a hefty return shipping bill or stuck with shoes that they cannot use.